jp-gerona/jp-gerona/README.md

 **`Future Something`**

 Hi 👋, I'm a second year college student at [Mapúa Malayan Colleges Laguna], currently pursuing a degree in Bachelor of Science in Information Technology.
-I am interested in Web Design and hopefully become a front-end developer in the future someday.
+I am interested in Web Design and hopefully become a front-end/full-stack developer in the future someday.

 [Mapúa Malayan Colleges Laguna]: https://mcl.edu.ph/